 The administrative judge does not have to reopen a case and will only do so if there is compelling evidence.
 A detailed report from the worker’s doctor—even more effective if he has treated the person on a long-term basis for this injury—and the worker’s testimony at an administrative hearing could be crucial to granting a petition to re-open a case.

 New Jersey law sets a time period or statute of limitations for reopening workers’ comp cases.
-You would need to meet these deadlines or you would not be able to pursue your claim:
+You would need to meet these deadlines for workers comp claims or you would not be able to pursue your claim:

 - To reopen a workers’ comp claim, you must file it within two years from the time of your injury or your last payment of compensation.